dwoo-work/time-series-demand-forecasting/README.md

 fit4 = model_expo4.fit().predict(0, len(monthly_series))
 ```

-Lines 158-161:
+Lines 161-164:
-Measure the accuracy of the 4 exponential smoothing models, and identify the one with the lowest mean absolute error (MAE).
-From this, we can identify that exponential model 2 (multiplicative trend, and additive seasonality) has the lowest MAE of 41640.1153.
+Measure the accuracy of the 4 exponential smoothing models.
+The lowest MAE is the best. mae1: 121.06331375972876, the rest are N.A.
 ```python
 mae1 = abs(monthly_series - fit1).mean()
 mae2 = abs(monthly_series - fit2).mean()